-For the past eight years, I have been working as a volunteer carer, nursing assistant, and, eventually, a nurse.
+For the past eight years, I have worked as either a volunteer carer, a nursing assistant, and, eventually, a full-fledged nurse.
 I had not known what I wanted to be, but I never wanted to be a doctor, pilot, etc. Inspiration struck in the form of nurse Simone; blonde hair, blue-eyed, and she had such a kind and caring personality; she made me want to be her; she was my nurse when I had had my appendix out at age 13-years.
-After that, I had started volunteering and eventually working after school at the local aged care facility, and then I worked during my University degree in another aged care facility as a Division 2 Nurse while studying to be a Registered Division 1 Nurse.
+After that, I started volunteering and eventually working after school at the local aged care facility.
+Then I worked during my University degree in another aged care facility as a Division 2 Nurse while studying to be a Registered Division 1 Nurse.

 Once I graduated as a nurse, I worked in Orthopaedics, Day Surgery, Hematology, and Oncology.
 Oncology was my true passion, although I had feared and resented being allocated to the Ward at first.
 I loved it almost instantly; being compassionate was what I was good at, maintaining the necessary protective barriers, not so good.
 My walls came crashing down, and my spirit suddenly is broken.
 I had unintentionally allowed myself to feel too much for two patients in particular.